-"I guess so, but it was just a misunderstanding, I guess.
-Ain't nothing really," said Andino.
-"That's his job, he's a catcher.
-He has his own opinion, but it was nothing, really."
+“I guess so, but it was just a misunderstanding, I guess.
+Ain’t nothing really,” said Andino, who had doubled off Rivera.
+“That’s his job, he’s a catcher.
+He has his own opinion, but it was nothing really.”

 “I ain’t a future teller, so I don’t know,” he said.

-If he did get hit, Andino said, he would "just go to first."
+If he does get hit, Andino said, he would “just go to first.”

 “I know what I think right and wrong is in the sense of reality,” Showalter said.
 “It's not exactly like Mariano is featuring a curveball and a changeup and a split.
 It certainly didn't work out that well if that was the case.”

-Tipping pitches or tipping locations is nothing new — it's something all teams keep an eye on, Showalter said.
+Tipping pitches or tipping location is nothing new – it’s something all teams keep an eye on, Showalter said.